 If you have been bitten by a dog in New York and are interested in filing a dog bite claim, sign up for a free consultation with Scott C. Gottlieb, Injury Law Attorney, an experienced Binghamton dog bite lawyer, by calling or contacting us online.

 *Disclaimer: The settlement amounts listed above are averages from data collected by third party sources and are in no way an advertisement of potential settlement amounts for cases taken on by Scott C. Gottlieb, Injury Law Attorney.
-If you have been bitten by a dog, contact our experienced personal injury lawyers to have your claim reviewed by our office.
+If you have been bitten by a dog, contact our experienced personal injury lawyer to have your claim reviewed by our office.